bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Say goodbye to unpredictable product timelines, quality and COGS.
-          Above minimizes team dependencies and delivers control over the product cycle with everyone able to see and trace each other's work.
+          Above minimizes team dependencies and delivers control over the product cycle—team members can see and trace each other's work.
         actions: []
         media_position: left
         media_width: thirty-three